View Larger Map

 Bugasong has twenty seven (27) barangays, sixteen (16) of which are situated in the lowland areas, eight (8) are upland areas and the rest are located at the upland-lowland areas.

-Bugasong is one of the eleven (11) municipalities of the province traversed by the Iloilo-Antique-Aklan arterial road.
-This road section in the municipality starts in barangay Cubay in the north and ends in Zaragoza in the south with a total stretch of 10.5005 kms. have fully asphalted road.
-The only gravel portion of national road is found in the Bugasong – Valderrama road with a total length of 6.10 kms.
-National road comprised 23.19% of the total road network.
+Bugasong is one of the eighteen(18) municipalities of the province traversed by the Iloilo-Antique-Aklan arterial road.
+This road section in the municipality starts in barangay Cubay in the North and ends in Zaragoza in the South with a total stretch of 10.5005 kms. with a fully asphalted road.
+The National road comprised 23.19% of the total road network.
 Traffic is free flowing in the national road anytime of the day.

-The major means of transportation in going to other municipalities are public utility jeepneys and buses that pass the national highway almost every hour from 4 o'clock in the morning to 6 o'clock in the evening.
+The major means of transportation in going to other municipalities are public utility jeepneys and buses that pass the national highway almost every hour from 4 o'clock in the morning to 8 o'clock in the evening.
 Within the municipality the major means of transportation is the tricycle.
+Transportation is made easier because of the fully asphalted national road within the municipality.

 Bugasong is a peaceful community.
 The peace and order situation is being maintained by the PNP and is being augmented by the barangay tanods in every barangay.